jmm288/Helm-Cloudformation-scripts/README.md

 * CloudformationTemplates/Template.yaml

 ### Comments:
 * I wasn't exactly sure what to do with the /23 /18, I understood they likely had something to do with the slash notation of the expected range of IP addresses of each subnet?
-But I wasn't sure where to put the information.
+But I wasn't sure where to put the information, Networking is not my expertise.